 In 2019, the Dane Meadow benefitted from ecological funding as a result of recent housing developments in the area.
 This will result in the establishment of a wild flower meadow.

 Preparatory work took place during the summer of 2019, including habitat creation harrowing work, mixed seed sowing and the planting of over 500 wildflower plant plugs in September 2019.
+Further planting is continuing to help establish the wild species in the meadow.

 We have also listened to complaints about litter in the Dane Meadow, and are pleased to say that a litter bin was installed in the Dane Meadow in 2019, beside the picnic benches.
-The bin has been funded jointly by the Parish Council and the Holmes Chapel Partnership, assisted by a grant from Cheshire East Council, as is emptied by volunteers.
+The bin has been funded jointly by the Parish Council and the Holmes Chapel Partnership, assisted by a grant from Cheshire East Council, and is emptied by volunteers.

 The long term management and future direction of activity in the Dane Meadow is the responsibility of a group of volunteers called “Friends of Dane Meadow”.
-The friends meet on the first Tuesday of each month by the picnic benches in the meadow – for more information contact: Hazel Sutcliffe
+The friends meet on the first Tuesday of each month by the picnic benches in the meadow – for more information contact: Hazel Sutcliffe email@example.com

 The Holmes Chapel Partnership have produced a map of walks in the area of Holmes Chapel.

-Copies are available in the Parish Office or the library, or you can down load here.
+Copies are available in the Parish Office or the library, or you can download here.

 Dane River Hydro Power

-The river water is diverted into an 8 metre long threaded screw, which is turned by the current of water.
+The river water is diverted into an 8 metre long threaded screw, which is turned by the force of the water.
 This rotational energy is used to drive an electrical generator connected to the main shaft of the screw, housed inside a control booth, which also contains diagnostic and monitoring equipment.

 The plant generates up to 92KWhr, or 500MWatts/year, all of which is fed into the National Grid.
 (This is enough to supply power for 140 houses!)
 The installation includes a fish pass (E) (which also acts as flood drainage) as well as an eel path.
 After successful re-instatement of the surrounding site, flora and fauna are subsequently thriving.